The Tortures and Torments

 scorched her child.”)

-been round since all vessels that we use for seething or frying, or
+it to have been round since all vessels that we use for seething or

-for boiling water, are circular.
-Nor can it really be doubted that the
+frying, or for boiling water, are circular.
+Nor can it really be doubted

-vessels in use today have been modeled on the types we have found used
+that the vessels in use today have been modeled on the types we have

-of Christ, St. Laurence, baptized a soldier of the Emperor’s guard,
+gallant champion of Christ, St. Laurence, baptized a soldier of

 Of